1,000+ Opportunities

 Requests for general operating or capital support are not permitted.
 Q – My organization impacts the greater New Orleans region but is not domiciled in the five-parish area?
 Am I allowed to apply?

-A – Yes, the applicant organization can be located outside of the greater New Orleans region.
-But the proposal must clearly demonstrate the ability to positively impact one or more of BCM’s primary focus on the greater New Orleans community (Orleans, Jefferson, Plaquemines, St. Bernard and St.
+A – Yes, the applicant organization headquarters can be located outside of the greater New Orleans region.
+However, the organization must have a satellite office and/or staff who are domiciled in the region.
+Additionally, the proposal must clearly demonstrate the ability to positively impact one or more of BCM’s primary focus on the greater New Orleans community (Orleans, Jefferson, Plaquemines, St.